robinelastisys/chart/chart/README.md

-# calico-accountant
+# calico-default-deny

-This helm chart deploys `calico-accountant`, an application that gathers metrics about NetworkPolicies.
+This helm chart deploys `calico-default-deny`, a global network policy that denies all traffic in a cluster by default.

-Source code for `calico-accountant` [can be found here.](https://github.com/monzo/calico-accountant)
+Currently, usage of this chart requires that the user adds several `additionalEgressPolicies` and `additionalIngressPolicies` in order for the cluster to function correctly.